svanas/web3modal.pas/README.md

    npm install --save-dev vite
    ```

-Last but not least, you’ll need to install Reown’s AppKit, a JavaScript module that powers web3modal.pas:
+Last but not least, you’ll need to install Reown’s AppKit, a JavaScript module that powers WalletConnect.pas:

 1. Open a PowerShell window and navigate to the directory where you cloned this repo into.
 1. Enter the following command: